microsoft/bonsai-gym/samples/gym-dssat-agriculture-sample/README.md

 1. Test that the resulting unmanaged simulator registers with Bonsai and can be used with a Bonsai brain
     * Create a new empty brain in your Bonsai workspace
     * Paste in the Inkling source code from [dssat.ink](dssat.ink)
+    * Remove the `package` statement from the Inkling source code (this will make it prompt for connecting to an unmanaged simulator)
     * Click the train button and select the unmanaged simulator DSSATSimulator
     * Let it run for a little bit and verify that you see episode activity in the Bonsai workspace and in the unmanaged simulator console output